apache/linkis-website/docs/user-guide/control-panel/udf-function.md

 - Custom functions PythonUDF and ScalaUDF can only be used in the Spark engine
     - python function, based on functions written in python
-    - scala function, function written based on scala
+    - Scala functions, functions written based on scala

 ## 2. UDF additions, deletions and modifications